-Timing parameter Ownership Value Units Description RDT Responder 2 RDTExponent μs Recommended delay, in microseconds that the Responder needs to complete the requested cryptographic operation.
-When the Responder cannot complete cryptographic processing response within the CT time, it shall provide RDTExponent as part of the ERROR response as Table 47 - ERROR response message format shows.
-See Table 49 - ResponseNotReady extended error data for the RDTExponent value.
-WT Requester RDT μs Amount of time that the Requester should wait before issuing the RESPOND_IF_READY request message as Table 55 - RESPOND_IF_READY request message format shows.
-The Requester shall measure this time parameter from the reception of the ERROR response to the transmission of RESPOND_IF_READY request.
+Timing parameter Ownership Value Units Description WT Requester RDT μs Amount of time that the Requester should wait before issuing the RESPOND_IF_READY request message as Table 52 - RESPOND_IF_READY request message format shows.
+The Requester shall measure this timing parameter from the reception of the ERROR response to the transmission of RESPOND_IF_READY request.
 The Requester can include the transmission time of the ERROR from the Responder to Requester as time spent waiting for WT to expire.
 For example, if a Responder indicates WT is two seconds and the ERROR response takes one second to transport to the Requester, the Requester only needs to wait an additional one second upon reception of the ERROR response.
 For details, see the RDT timing parameter.

-WT {Max} Requester (RDTRDTM)- RTT μs Maximum wait time the Requester has to issue the RESPOND_IF_READY request message, as Table 55 - RESPOND_IF_READY request message format shows, unless the Requester issued a successful RESPOND_IF_READY request message, as Table 55 - RESPOND_IF_READY request message format shows, earlier.
-The Requester shall start measuring time from the reception of the first ERROR message with ErrorCode = ResponseNotReady with the same Token until WT Max μs elapses or the corresponding Response is successfully received After this time the Responder is allowed to drop the response.
-The Requester shall take into account the transmission time of the ERROR response, as Table 47 - ERROR response message format shows, from the Responder to Requester when calculating WT Max.
-The RDTM value appears in Table 49 - ResponseNotReady extended error data.
-The Responder should ensure that WT Max does not result in less than WT in determination of RDTM.
-See ErrorCode=ResponseNotReady in Table 49 - ResponseNotReady extended error data.
-HeartbeatPeriod Requester and Responder Variable s See the HEARTBEAT request and HEARTBEAT_ACK response clause.
+Timing parameter Ownership Value Units Description WTMax Requester (RDTRDTM)-RTT μs Maximum wait time the Requester has to issue the RESPOND_IF_READY request message, as Table 52 - RESPOND_IF_READY request message format shows, unless the Requester issued a successful RESPOND_IF_READY request message, as Table 52 - RESPOND_IF_READY request message format shows, earlier.
+The RESPOND_IF_READY message format shows, earlier.
+The RESPOND_IF_READY message follows the most recently received ERROR message with ErrorCode = ResponseNotReady , which shall specify the wait time for that cycle.
+The Requester shall start measuring time from the reception of the first ERROR message with ErrorCode = ResponseNotReady with the same Token until WT Max μs elapses or the corresponding Response is successfully received.
+After this time the Responder is allowed to drop the response.
+The Requester shall take into account the transmission time of the ERROR response, as Table 44 - ERROR response message format shows, from the Responder to Requester when calculating WT Max .
+The RDTM value appears in Table 46 - ResponseNotReady extended error data.
+The Responder should ensure that WT Max does not result in less than WT in determination of RDTM .
+See ErrorCode=ResponseNotReady in Table 46 - ResponseNotReady extended extend

+Timing parameter Ownership Value Units Description error data.
+HeartbeatPeriod Requester and Responder Variable S See the HEARTBEAT request and HEARTBEAT_ACK response clause.

-198 10 SPDM messages
+205 10 SPDM messages

-- 199 SPDM messages can be divided into the following categories, supporting different aspects of security exchanges between a Requester and Responder:
+- SPDM messages can be divided into the following categories, supporting different aspects of security exchanges between a Requester and Responder:

 - Capability discovery and negotiation

 - · Responder identity authentication

 - Measurement

-- · Key agreement for secure channel establishment
+· Key agreement for secure channel establishment

-200 10.1 Capability discovery and negotiation
+207 10.1 Capability discovery and negotiation

-- 201 All Requesters and Responders shall support GET_VERSION, GET_CAPABILITIES, and NEGOTIATE_ALGORITHMS. - 202 Figure 5 Capability discovery and negotiation flow shows the high-level request-response flow and sequence for the capability discovery and negotiation:
+- All Requesters and Responders shall support GET_VERSION , GET_CAPABILITIES , and NEGOTIATE_ALGORITHMS . - Figure 5 Capability discovery and negotiation flow shows the high-level request-response flow and sequence for the capability discovery and negotiation:

-203 Figure 5 - Capability discovery and negotiation flow
+Figure 5 - Capability discovery and negotiation flow

-205 10.1.1 Negotiated state preamble
+212 10.1.1 Negotiated state preamble

-- 206 The VCA (Version-Capabilities-Algorithms) refers to the concatenation of messages GET_VERSION, VERSION, GET_CAPABILITIES, CAPABILITIES, NEGOTIATE_ALGORITHMS, and ALGORITHMS last exchanged between the Requester and the Responder. - 207 If the Responder supports caching the negotiated state (CACHE_CAP=1), the Requester might not issue GET_VERSION, GET_CAPABILITIES, and NEGOTIATE_ALGORITHMS.
-In this case, the Requester and the Responder shall store the most recent VCA as part of the Negotiated State. - 208 If the two endpoints support session key establishment with the PSK (Pre-Shared Key) option, then Negotiated State is not applicable and VCA is not stored.
+The VCA (Version-Capabilities-Algorithms) shall be the concatenation of messages GET_VERSION, VERSION,

+- GET_CAPABILITIES , CAPABILITIES , NEGOTIATE_ALGORITHMS , and ALGORITHMS last exchanged between the Requester and the Responder. - If the two endpoints do not support session key establishment with the PSK (Pre-Shared Key) option, or the two endpoints support PSK but the negotiated capabilities and algorithms are not provisioned to both endpoints alongside the PSK, then the Requester shall issue GET_VERSION, GET_CAPABILITIES, and NEGOTIATE_ALGORITHMS to construct VCA.
+If the Responder supports caching the negotiated state (CACHE_CAP=1), the Requester might not issue GET_VERSION, GET_CAPABILITIES, and NEGOTIATE_ALGORITHMS.
+In this case, the Requester and the Responder shall store the most recent VCA as part of the Negotiated State. - If the two endpoints support session key establishment with the PSK and the negotiated capabilities and algorithms (the C and A of the VCA) are provisioned to both endpoints alongside the PSK, then the Requester shall not issue GET_CAPABILITIES and NEGOTIATE_ALGORITHMS.

-209 10.2 GET_VERSION request and VERSION response messages
+216 10.2 GET_VERSION request and VERSION response messages